-Environmental protection and compliance requirements, including as a result of the contamination identified above, do not and are not expected to have any material financial or operational effects on Taiga's capital expenditures, earnings or competitive position.
+Environmental protection and compliance requirements do not and are not expected to have any material financial or operational effects on Taiga's capital expenditures, earnings or competitive position.
 However, such requirements and anticipated liabilities are subject to substantial uncertainty and there can be no assurance that environmental liabilities or compliance or cleanup requirements will not increase or develop in the future beyond management's current expectations, which may result in a material adverse effect on Taiga's financial condition and results of operations.
 See "Risk Factors - Environmental Risk".

 All three of Taiga's "Envirofor Preservers" treating plants have achieved the highest standard in Canada by being certified by Environment Canada and Wood Preservations Canada.
-"Taiga Select" preserved wood products are now covered by the CWPCA.
+"Taiga Exterior Wood" preserved wood products are now covered by the CWPCA.

 All laminate flooring products sold by Taiga are produced, tested and compliant according to both the European E1 and California Air Resource Board (CARB) standards for formaldehyde emissions.
-Taiga vinyl flooring products are Phthalate Free, and are tested before, during and after manufacturing to ensure a safe and consistent final product.
+Taiga vinyl flooring products are Phthalate free, and are tested before, during and after manufacturing to ensure a safe and consistent final product.